asmaamirkhan/DeepLearningNotes/Z-QuickVisualInfo/README.md

 ---
-description: 👀 Viusal materials to give lots of information in short time
+description: 👀 Visual materials to give lots of information in short time
 ---

 # 👀 Quick Visual Info